 The bill H. 3385 proposes an amendment to Section 24-3-130 of the South Carolina Code of Laws, which governs the use of inmate labor for public projects.
-The key change involves the deletion of references to the construction of work camps, thereby removing the provisions that previously allowed inmates to be assigned to such projects.
-The bill maintains the framework for utilizing inmate labor on state highway projects and other public improvements, ensuring that the labor is performed safely and under appropriate supervision.
+The key change involves the deletion of references to the construction of work camps, thereby removing the provisions that previously allowed inmates to construct work camps on county property.
+The bill maintains the framework for utilizing inmate labor on state highway projects and other public improvements, ensuring that such labor is supervised and controlled by designated officers from the Department of Corrections.

 Statutes affected: 12/05/2024: 24-3-130